Mysticmarks/ai-ticket/README.md

 * **Container-first delivery** – the project ships with a production-ready `Dockerfile`, Compose descriptors, and a Gunicorn entrypoint for reliable deployment.
-* **Operator-focused CLI** – the bundled `ai-ticket` command provides accent-themed terminal controls for starting the server, issuing prompts, and running health diagnostics with structured feedback.
+* **Operator-focused CLI** – the bundled `ai-ticket` command provides accent-themed terminal controls for starting the server, issuing prompts, running interactive setup wizards, and executing health or lifecycle diagnostics with structured feedback.
 * **Observability via structured logging & metrics** – the Flask server emits JSON logs and exposes Prometheus-compatible counters, gauges, and histograms for health, error rates, and latency.
 * **Authentication & request throttling** – bearer-token authentication and per-client request quotas protect the `/event`